-Every Sunday I send out a newsletter with links to everything I wrote across the web, as well as the best things I read across the web and in print that week.
-Sign up here:
+Every Sunday (okay, most Sundays) I send out a newsletter with links to everything I wrote across the web, as well as the best things I read across the web and in print that week.
+Sign up here.
+View previous newsletters here.

 OH.
 YOU WANTED TO GET TO KNOW ME BETTER?
 HOW FUN!
 LET’S LET HER SPEAK FOR HERSELF NOW

 Let’s immediately become friends on this crazy world wide web.